-290.162 Management of an entity performs many activities in managing the entity in the best interests of stakeholders of the entity.
-It is not possible to specify every activity that is a management responsibility.
-However, management responsibilities involve leading and directing an entity, including making significant decisions regarding the acquisition, deployment and control of human, financial, physical and intangible resources.
+- 290.159 Management responsibilities involve controlling, leading and directing an entity, including making decisions regarding the acquisition, deployment and control of human, financial, technological, physical and intangible resources. - 290.160 Determining whether an activity is a management responsibility depends on the circumstances and requires the exercise of judgment.
+Examples of activities that would be considered a management responsibility include:

-- 290.163 Whether an activity is a management responsibility depends on the circumstances and requires the exercise of judgment.
-Examples of activities that would generally be considered a management responsibility include: - Setting policies and strategic direction; - Directing and taking responsibility for the actions of the entity's employees; - Authorizing transactions; - Deciding which recommendations of the firm or other third parties to implement; - Taking responsibility for the preparation and fair presentation of the financial statements in accordance with the applicable financial reporting framework; and - Taking responsibility for designing, implementing and maintaining internal control. - 290.164 Activities that are routine and administrative, or involve matters that are insignificant, generally are deemed not to be a management responsibility.
-For example, executing an insignificant transaction that has been authorized by management or monitoring the dates for filing statutory returns and advising an audit client of those dates is deemed not to be a management responsibility.
-Further, providing advice and recommendations to assist management in discharging its responsibilities is not assuming a management responsibility. - 290.165 If a firm were to assume a management responsibility for an audit client, the threats created would be so significant that no safeguards could reduce the threats to an acceptable level.
+- Setting policies and strategic direction. - Hiring or dismissing employees. - Directing and taking responsibility for the actions of employees in relation to the employees' work for the entity. - Authorizing transactions. - Controlling or managing of bank accounts or investments. - Deciding which recommendations of the firm or other third parties to implement. - Reporting to those charged with governance on behalf of management. - Taking responsibility for the preparation and fair presentation of financial statements in accordance with the applicable financial reporting framework. - Taking responsibility for designing, implementing, monitoring or maintaining internal controls. - 290.161 A firm shall not assume a management responsibility for an audit client.
+The threats created would be so significant that no safeguards could reduce the threats to an acceptable level.
 For example, deciding which recommendations of the firm to implement will create self-review and self-interest threats.
 Further, assuming a management responsibility creates a familiarity threat because the firm becomes too closely aligned with the views and interests of management.
+Subject to compliance with paragraph 290.162, providing advice and recommendations to assist management in discharging its responsibilities is not assuming a management responsibility.

-Therefore, the firm shall not assume a management responsibility for an audit client. - 290.166 To avoid the risk of assuming a management responsibility when providing non-assurance services to an audit client, the firm shall be satisfied that a member of management is responsible for making the significant judgments and decisions that are the proper responsibility of management, evaluating the results of the service and accepting responsibility for the actions to be taken arising from the results of the service.
-This reduces the risk of the firm inadvertently making any significant judgments or decisions on behalf of management.
-The risk is further reduced when the firm gives the client the opportunity to make judgments and decisions based on an objective and transparent analysis and presentation of the issues.
+- 290.162 To avoid the risk of assuming a management responsibility when providing non-assurance services to an audit client, the firm shall be satisfied that client management makes all judgments and decisions that are the responsibility of management.
+This includes ensuring that the client's management: - Designates an individual who possesses suitable skill, knowledge and experience to be responsible at all times for the client's decisions and to oversee the services.
+Such an individual, preferably within senior management, would understand the objectives, nature and results of the services and the respective client and firm responsibilities.
+However, the individual is not required to possess the expertise to perform or re-perform the services; - Provides oversight of the services and evaluates the adequacy of the results of the services performed for the client's purpose; and - Accepts responsibility for the actions, if any, to be taken arising from the results of the services.

+Administrative Services

+290.163 Administrative services involve assisting clients with their routine or mechanical tasks within the normal course of operations.
+Such services require little to no professional judgment and are clerical in nature.
+Examples of administrative services include word processing services, preparing administrative or statutory forms for client approval, submitting such forms as instructed by the client, monitoring statutory filing dates, and advising an audit client of those dates.
+Providing such services does not generally create a threat to independence.
+However, the significance of any threat created shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an acceptable level.